seanreed1111/sql-recipes/recipes.md

 ---

-# Finding Smallest or Largest Summary Values
+# Finding Smallest or Largest SUMmary Values
 ## Problem
-## You want to compute per-group summary values but display only the smallest or largest of them.
+## You want to compute per-group SUMmary values but display only the smallest or largest of them.

 ## Solution
 ## Add a LIMIT clause to the statement.

 ## Discussion
-## MIN( ) and MAX( ) find the values at the endpoints of a range of values, but if you want to know the extremes of a set of summary values, those functions won’t work.
+## MIN( ) and MAX( ) find the values at the endpoints of a range of values, but if you want to know the extremes of a set of SUMmary values, those functions won’t work.
 The arguments to MIN( ) and MAX( ) cannot be other aggregate functions.
 For example, you can easily find per-driver mileage totals:
 ```sql
 SELECT name, SUM(miles)
 FROM driver_log